-2023 WAP DOE Training & Technical Assistance Plan
+2024 WAP DOE Training & Technical Assistance Plan

-Indiana's Weatherization Assistance Program currently has 261 Home energy Professional.
-37 BPI QCI, 48 EA, around 35 shell crews and 27 Mechanical workers and 11 helpers.
+Indiana's Weatherization Assistance Program currently has 308 Home Energy Professionals.
+37 BPI QCI, 64 EA, around 42 Shell crews and 27 Mechanical workers and 11 helpers.

 The first Year IHCDA will bolster the current network and ensure the state has a solid foundation to ramp up production while maintaining the necessary quality of work.
-IHCDA will also hire 3 additional state employees.
 IHCDA will specifically target Subgrantees working below the current contract requirements.
 IHCDA will provide T&TA for the Subgrantees struggling to meet production goals.
 The training will evaluate and create processes in collaboration with the subgrantees.
 These processes will improve budgeting, production, and compliance in the Weatherization program.
 IHCDA has implemented this training in the past which improved production and compliance with great success.
 The training is provided by Hutson Homes LLC and is listed below in more detail.
 Additionally, IHCDA hosts two Semi Annually Manager Meetings (SAMM's) to address specific network issues and knowledge gaps throughout the network.
+IHCDA meets individually with each sub-grantee every quarter for Quarterly Weatherization Manager 1:1 Meetings to discuss award benchmarking and policy concerns.